Our Verdict

 Battery

-The low-power battery life gave us a wince when logging the time, as you may need to pause for a recharge during longer cleaning sessions.
-In our experience, you can vacuum a few rooms at a time but not an entire multi-room home.
+The low-power battery life gave us a wince when logging a time of 31 minutes, as you may need to pause for a recharge during longer cleaning sessions.
+In our experience, you can vacuum a few rooms at a time, but not an entire multi-room home.

 Should You Buy the Bissell Cleanview XR?